 be used to prevent Terraform from automatically downloading additional plugins.

-As an alternative to home-grown automation solutions, Hashicorp offers Terraform Enterprise.
+As an alternative to home-grown automation solutions, Hashicorp offers Terraform Cloud.

-Internally, Terraform Enterprise runs the same Terraform CLI commands described above, using the same release binaries offered for download on this site.
+Internally, Terraform Cloud runs the same Terraform CLI commands described above, using the same release binaries offered for download on this site.

-It will always be possible to run Terraform via in-house automation, to allow for usage in situations where Terraform Enterprise is not appropriate.
-It is recommended to consider Terraform Enterprise as an alternative to in-house solutions, since it provides an out-of-the-box solution that already incorporates the best practices described in this guide and can thus reduce time spent developing and maintaining an in-house alternative.
+It will always be possible to run Terraform via in-house automation, to allow for usage in situations where Terraform Cloud is not appropriate.
+It is recommended to consider Terraform Cloud as an alternative to in-house solutions, since it provides an out-of-the-box solution that already incorporates the best practices described in this guide and can thus reduce time spent developing and maintaining an in-house alternative.